esbart1/ha-fp4all-local/README.md

 5. Check the communication sensor.
 6. Confirm that existing dashboards and automations still use the same entity IDs.

+# Support

+Please use the GitHub Issues section for bug reports and feature requests.
 ---

 # Version